-Get my healthy, easy, recipe for a leaner protein-packed Alfredo Sauce that uses Greek yogurt instead of tons of butter and cream.
+Get this delicious recipe for a lean protein-packed Alfredo Sauce that uses Greek yogurt instead of tons of butter and cream.
 This post is sponsored by Stonyfield.

-To make this you melt some butter and add minced garlic.
+To make the alfredo sauce you melt some butter and add minced garlic.
 Warm it for a few seconds.
 Add some white wine (or water or vegetable broth or chicken broth).
 Heat it up to a simmer.
 Then remove it from the heat, let it cool a tiny bit and then stir in Greek yogurt, salt, pepper and shredded Parmesan cheese.

 Put the pan on low heat, stirring until the Parmesan has been incorporated in, but don’t let it reach a simmer.
 Yogurt is finicky at higher temperatures and could easily curdle on you.